NET-A-PORTER/connect-cache-control-middleware/README.md

 ### `cacheControlMiddleware.create([cacheControlConfig])`

-Returns a new instance of the middleware handler which can be passed to Express.
+Returns a new instance of the middleware handler which can be passed to Connect.

 If `cacheControlConfig` is omitted, then the middleware sets the following headers on each request: